-- 1) When the property is located within the exterior boundaries of the tribe's reservation or adjacent thereto, or within a tribal consolidation area; or - 2) When the tribe already owns an interest in the land; or - 3) When the Secretary determines that the acquisition of the land is necessary to facilitate tribal self-determination, economic development, or Indian housing.
+- 1) When the property is located within the exterior boundaries of the tribe's reservation or adjacent thereto, or within a tribal consolidation area; or - 2) When the tribe already owns an interest in the land; or - 3) When the Secretary determines that the acquisition of the land is necessary to facilitate tribal selfdetermination, economic development, or Indian housing.

 25 C.F.R. § 151.3.

 In other words, off-reservation acquisitions must be made pursuant to lawful statutory authority, and where either: the tribe owns an interest in the land; or the Secretary determines the land acquisition is "necessary to facilitate tribal self-determination, economic development, or Indian housing."
 Id. at (a)(2)-(3).
-NCAI and its member tribes support this approach.
+We support this approach.
 It makes sense that when a tribe acquires an interest in land the Department should move swiftly when requested to acquire that interest in trust on behalf of the tribe.

 Internally, the Department should work to prioritize fee to trust applications through this Administration's policies toward Indian tribes.
+The Department should begin by setting a goal of restoring more than 500,000 acres during this Administration.
 This would include providing the necessary resources and tools to the Regions, working directly with tribal applicants, and providing proper training in trust land title review to the Solicitor's Office where needed.
 Often times, when tribes discuss trust acquisitions, they find that different BIA Regions and Solicitors Offices will have inconsistent approaches to the regulations and NEPA requirements for instance.
-The Department should strive for more uniformity, and should also look to the Regions that process trust acquisitions most efficiently to help develop guidance and training.
+The Department should strive for more uniformity, through increased staffing and training, and should also look to the Regions that process trust acquisitions most efficiently to help develop guidance and training.